The Power of Micro Savings Accounts: Building Wealth One Penny at a Time

 Low-risk

-In the FDIC survey mentioned above, another main reason why people stated they don’t have banking accounts is because they don’t trust banks.
-Since your deposit amounts are small, there’s little risk involved with opening a micro savings account.
+In the FDIC survey mentioned above, another main reason people stated they don’t have banking accounts is that they don’t trust banks.
+Since deposit amounts are small, there’s little risk involved with opening a micro savings account.

 Past Banking and Credit History Don’t Matter

 Poor credit and adverse banking history can be difficult obstacles to overcome.
-However, these banking roadblocks are removed with micro savings accounts.
+However, micro savings accounts remove these banking roadblocks.

 No Account Minimum